 I was educated at Sheffield University (BSc Ecology) and the University of Wales, Bangor (MSc Marine Mammal Science), where my academic studies focussed on the schooling behaviour of cetaceans, classification of bottlenose dolphin vocalisations, and analysis of sperm whale codas from the Gulf of Mexico.
 In 2011, following eight years of cetacean survey work off the west coast of Africa, I completed my PhD (Ecology) at the University of Aberdeen titled “Ecology and conservation of cetaceans in the waters between Angola and the Gulf of Guinea, with focus on the Atlantic humpback dolphin (Sousa teuszii).”
-I was an Honorary Research Associate at Aberdeen University from 2011 to 2016.
 My expertise in Angolan and Gulf of Guinea cetaceans has led to my inclusion in the IUCN Cetacean Specialist Group and the CMS Scientific Council’s Aquatic Mammals Working Group (AMWG).

-I have produced a wide range of peer-reviewed scientific papers related to my research interests.
-I also regularly peer-review papers for a variety of scientific journals, presentations for marine mammal conferences, cetacean-related funding proposals for conservation and governmental funding bodies.
+I have produced a wide range of peer-reviewed publications related to my research interests.
+I also regularly peer-review papers for a variety of scientific journals.
 I am a member of the Editing Board of the African Journal of Marine Science.

 EXPERTISE: visual cetacean surveys and species ID / Atlantic humpback dolphins / sei whales / Angola and the Gulf of Guinea / biopsy sampling / acoustic surveys